-Non-GAAP operating income as used in the calculation of operating margin for purposes of our bonus program is calculated by adjusting our operating income as determined in accordance with generally accepted accounting principles (GAAP) for expense related to stock options.
+Non-GAAP operating income as used in the calculation of operating margin for purposes of our bonus program is calculated by adjusting our operating income as determined in accordance with generally accepted accounting principles (GAAP) for expense related to stock options and foreign currency gains or losses.
 Operating margin for our corporate employees, which includes our named executive officers, is based upon our consolidated financial results.
 For division employees, operating margin is based upon the financial results of either our company's Modular Vision Systems Division or our Surface Inspection Systems Division, as the case may be.

 The Compensation/Stock Option Committee establishes a minimum level of operating margin for the company or division, as the case may be, which must be achieved for any cash bonus to be paid to an employee.
-Once the minimum threshold has been achieved, each employee's eligible bonus is calculated as follows:
+Once the minimum level has been achieved, each employee's eligible bonus is calculated as follows:

-- if the actual operating margin is above the minimum threshold but below the operating margin target in the annual budget, each employee is eligible to receive a pro-rata portion of his or her target bonus; - if the actual operating margin is equal to the operating margin target in the annual budget, each employee is eligible to receive 100% of his or her target bonus; and - if the actual operating margin is above the operating margin target in the annual budget, all "exempt" employees are eligible to receive an additional amount depending upon his or her grade level and up to a maximum level approved by the Compensation/Stock Option Committee. ("Exempt" employees are those employees who receive an annual salary and are exempt from certain wage and hour laws.)
+- if the actual operating margin is above the minimum level but below the operating margin target in the annual budget, each employee is eligible to receive a pro-rata portion of his or her target bonus; - if the actual operating margin is equal to the operating margin target in the annual budget, each employee is eligible to receive 100% of his or her target bonus; and - if the actual operating margin is above the operating margin target in the annual budget, all "exempt" employees are eligible to receive an additional amount depending upon his or her grade level up to a maximum level approved by the Compensation/Stock Option Committee.
+The payout is scaled in such a way that this additional amount is funded by a portion of the incremental operating income above Cognex's operating margin target. ("Exempt" employees are those employees who receive an annual salary and are exempt from certain wage and hour laws.)

 The Compensation/Stock Option Committee approves the target bonus for each employee at director level and above, which includes our named executive officers, and the amount by which each individual can participate in any increase due to company or division performance, as the case may be, in excess of the operating margin target.
+The target bonus amount is based upon a percentage of base salary with the percentage based upon the individual's grade level.
 Individual performance goals are established annually and generally relate to near-term strategic, financial and operational performance that supports the company's business objectives.
 A weighting is assigned to each individual performance goal.
-For fiscal year 2012:
+For fiscal year 2013:

-- the target bonus for Dr. Robert J. Shillman, our Executive Chairman, was \$135,000, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals; - the target bonus for Robert J. Willett, our President and Chief Executive Officer, was \$210,000, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals; and - the target bonus for Richard A. Morin, our Executive Vice President and Chief Financial Officer, was \$151,250, with the opportunity to earn 0-200% of this amount based on company performance and the achievement of individual performance goals.
+- the target bonus for Dr. Robert J. Shillman, our Executive Chairman, was \$107,500, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals; - the target bonus for Robert J. Willett, our President and Chief Executive Officer, was \$234,000, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals; and - the target bonus for Richard A. Morin, our Executive Vice President and Chief Financial Officer, was \$156,750, with the opportunity to earn 0-200% of this amount based on company performance and the achievement of individual performance goals.